 Kickboxer might be the quintessential Jean-Claude Van Damme movie.

 To wit: There are things that Van Damme loves to focus on with his films.
 You have martial arts, obviously, but a recurring theme for his films is family.
 The man loves to pick projects in which his character must either avenge or protect his immediate family (or whatever makeshift family he seems to have concocted).
-It’s a choice that’s always been highly intriguing and interesting to me, as it’s not something you see too many other action stars of his era gravitating toward.
-Every now and then, sure, but certainly not with sort of emphasis Van Damme offers.
+It’s a choice that’s always been highly intriguing, as it’s not something you see too many other action stars of his era gravitating toward.
+Every now and then, sure, but certainly not with sort of emphasis to which Van Damme commits.
 It’s obvious he wants his movies (by and large) to have an emotional core, some level of attachment beyond just karate kicks and explosions.
 It may come off as cheesy or unsuccessful in the whole, but the effort is there, to be sure.

-In Kickboxer, we see Van Damme’s character get truly personal in a way he hadn’t as yet seen.
-He plays Kurt Sloane.
-Kurt loves his older brother, Eric (Dennis Alexio, a real life kickboxing champ), and doesn’t seem to mind one bit that he plays second fiddle as his bro arrogantly (albeit capably) dominates the American kickboxing circuit.
-With no opponents left to dominate in the states, Eric figures it’s time to go worldwide and books a fight in Thailand versus the country’s top fighter, Tong Po (Michel Qissi).
+Van Damme plays Kurt Sloane, cornerman and younger brother to Eric (Dennis Alexio, a real life kickboxing champ).
+Kurt doesn’t seem to mind one bit that he plays second fiddle as his bro arrogantly (albeit capably) dominates the American kickboxing circuit.
+With no opponents left who will fight him in the states, Eric figures it’s time to go worldwide and books a fight in Thailand versus the country’s top fighter, Tong Po (Michel Qissi).
 Kurt implores his brother not to fight the monster who he spied kicking a support beam in his dressing room, but Eric won’t hear any of it.

 What follows is your typical “youthful, exuberant-but-blinded-by-his-rage student is taught to channel his inner warrior by the wizened but occasionally comical master” flow of events, including the standard montages set to awful 80s synth ballads.

+Neither Van Damme movies nor the genre at large are strangers to such a formulla, but, as stated earlier, this one feels a bit more personal than anything he has thus far made thanks to the added element of family.
 It also helps that Van Damme is a much more confident screen presence this time around.
 In Bloodsport he was just a no-name kid who managed to impress his way into a starring role.
-And while his visible exuberance for simply being in a movie helped propel him through that, he’s much more confident in the way he wants to project himself here, though he’s (obviously) still sort of wet behind the ears.
+And while his visible exuberance for simply being in a movie helped propel him through that, he’s much more decisive in the way he wants to project himself here.

 If there’s a downside to the movie it’s that there’s relatively little action to be had from Van Damme.
-You get to see him do some moves while training and he has a descent scuffle versus some drunks, but other than his big showdown against Tong Po, there’s really not much fighting in this one.
-Thankfully, the final fight is sufficiently entertaining and it doesn’t really tread the precise same ground as the one in Bloodsport, a trap it could have easily fallen into.
+There’s a flurry of kicks and various moves while training and he has a descent scuffle versus some drunks, but other than his big showdown against Tong Po, there’s really not much fighting in this one.
+Thankfully, the final fight is sufficiently entertaining and it doesn’t really tread the precise same ground as the one in Bloodsport, a trap into which it could have easily fallen.

-What really makes this one stick, though, is how sincere Van Damme is.
+What really makes this one stick, though, is the sincerity of Van Damme’s performance and presence.
 He wants to make something that feels like it’s got an emotional center to it, where he’s doing more than just split-kicking guys in the face.
 Yes, it’s cheesy and, yes, he’s better at split-kicking guys in the face than he is at actually emoting and line delivery, but that sincerity carries this (and so many of his other films) a long way.
-It’s probably the quality I admire the most about the man and his work.
 He believes in what he’s doing, more often than not, and that counts for a lot.

 Number of splits: 3 (assuming you count the times he’s forced to during training)